 Cheese and Yogurt

-In case you didn’t know, Velveeta is not real cheese and sugar-infused flavored yogurts with artificial food coloring are not real yogurt.
+In case you didn’t know, Velveeta is not real cheese, and sugar-infused flavored yogurts with artificial food coloring are not real yogurt.
 They are. . . pardon, my French. . . crap.
-High-quality aged cheeses and plain Greek yogurt provide calcium that will help prevent osteoporosis.
-Yogurt, kefir and some aged cheeses contain active probiotic cultures that will help maintain your body’s flora and fauna balance.
-If you’re a cheesehead, don’t feel guilty but eat cheese in moderation because it will add to your muffin top if you overindulge.
+High-quality aged cheeses and plain Greek yogurt provide calcium that will prevent osteoporosis.
+Yogurt, kefir, and some aged cheeses contain active probiotic cultures that will help maintain your body’s flora and fauna balance.
+If you’re a cheesehead, don’t feel guilty but eat cheese in moderation or go low fat to avoid extra calories.

 Eggs